aruparaantony2004/Recreating-Exoplanet-Detection-in-the-Classroom/README.md

 2. **STL Files:**
    - Ready-to-print files for all mechanical components.
 3. **Circuit Schematic:**
-   - Detailed wiring diagram for assembling the electronic components.
+   - Circuit schematic for assembling the electronic components.
 4. **Microcontroller Code:**
    - Code for the ESP-1 (master) and ESP-2 (slave).
 5. **Assembly Pictures:**